kamax-matrix/mxisd/README.md

 ---

-**This project is no longer maintained as a standalone product and will be merged in [Gridepo](https://gitlab.com/kamax-io/grid/gridepo).
+**This project is no longer maintained as a standalone product and will eventually be merged in [Gridepo](https://gitlab.com/kamax-io/grid/gridepo).
 See the [End of Life notice](EOL.md#end-of-life-notice) for more details.**

 ---